jocoder22/Starbucks_Datascience/README.md

 - Millennials, or Generation Y (18 – 34 years old)
 - Generation Z, or iGeneration (Teens & younger)

  ## GitHub files
  * analysis_plan.txt
     - Plain text file that lays out Cross-Industry Standard Process of Data Mining - (CRISP-DM) for this project

- * analysis.ipynb
+ * analysis.py
-    - Jupyter notebook with python codes used in this project
+    - Python script with codes used in this project

- * clean.csv
-    - csv file contained cleaned dataset ready for analysis

  ## Analysis questions
  Following the CRISP-DM process this project will find solutions to the following questions